thomastay/file-to-string/README.md

 ## Building from source:

 ### Dependencies
-You will need a compiler with C support, CMake 3.0+ (optional), and git.
+You will need a C Compiler (gcc, clang, MSVC, etc), CMake 3.0+ (optional), git, and help2man.

 To check, run the following commands on your terminal:
 ```
 cc --version
 cmake --version
 git --version
+help2man --version
 ```

 ### Automated building using CMake: